MicrosoftDocs/visualstudio-docs/docs/debugger/get-started-debugging-multithreaded-apps.md

   - "zh-tw"
 ---
 # Get started debugging a multithreaded application in Visual Studio
-Visual Studio provides a many tools and other user interface elements to help you debug multithreaded applications.
+Visual Studio provides several tools and user interface elements to help you debug multithreaded applications.
 This tutorial shows how to use conditional breakpoints, the **Parallel Stacks** window, and **Parallel Watch** window.
 This tutorial takes only a few minutes, but completing it will familiarize you with the features for debugging multithreaded applications.

 Other topics provide additional information on using other multithreaded debugging tools:

 - For a similar topic with a sample that uses <xref:System.Threading.Tasks.Task> or the concurrency runtime, see [Walkthrough: Debugging a Parallel Application](../debugger/walkthrough-debugging-a-parallel-application.md).
 Many of the concepts and tips in this topic will also apply to debugging parallel applications.

-- To learn how to use the **Debug Location** toolbar and the **Threads** window, see [Walkthrough: Debug a Multithreaded Application](../debugger/how-to-use-the-threads-window.md).
+- For a similar topic that shows how to use the **Debug Location** toolbar and the **Threads** window, see [Walkthrough: Debug a Multithreaded Application](../debugger/how-to-use-the-threads-window.md).

 To begin this tutorial, you need a multithreaded application project.
 Follow the steps listed here to create that project.